kangli914/presenter/README.md

-# presenter
+# NodeJS Presenter

-A presenter using NodeJS, AngularJS and MysqlJS to present coldfusion logs for performance dashbaord
+Started a self learning project: A presenter using NodeJS, AngularJS(Chart.js) and MysqlJS to present coldfusion logs for performance dashbaord.
+This is an enhancement to the current performance dashboard Project that fusionReactor failed to display lots of metrics.
-# Sahi Presenter

-This is an enhancement to the current Sahi Project.
 The goal of this enhancement is to import the logs into a MySQL database.
-The MySQL database can than be queried to generate the reports.
-This is to eliminate the need of the PERL script, and also allow for statistical analysis of the data to be performed.
+The MySQL database can than be queried to generate the performance metrics to allow for statistical analysis of the data to be performed.

 The architecture is as follows:
 * NodeJS (ExpressJS, MySQLJS)